 (4) Consult with employees on matters of safety and health.

-(5) Inform management and employees of imminent danger conditions.
+(5) Inform managers and employees of imminently dangerous conditions.

 (7) Comply with safety rules and practices.